Funding & Support

 Students who receive a multi-year funding package typically have a guaranteed base level of support tied to a 9-month, half-time teaching assistant (TA) appointment.
 The specific terms and conditions for your individual package are found in your letter of admission.

-For the 2020-2021 academic year, a TA appointment in CLA provided a minimum stipend of $18,626 ($23.88/hour), tuition benefits for up to 14 credits a semester, and 95% of the premium for health insurance coverage on the graduate assistant plan (the remaining 5% is deducted from a student’s paychecks).
+For the 2022-2023 academic year, a TA appointment in CLA provided a minimum stipend of $20,007 ($25.65/hour), tuition benefits for up to 14 credits a semester, and 95% of the premium for health insurance coverage on the graduate assistant plan (the remaining 5% is deducted from a student’s paychecks).

 Your collegiate fee is used to provide technology services and student services (such as commencement) for CLA graduate students.

-CLA Research provides this website as an informational resource for graduate students.
-Each semester, CLA also offer a workshop designed to assist graduate students with funding for dissertation funding and other major projects.
+Graduate research support is available through the CLA research development team including workshops designed to assist graduate students with funding for dissertation funding and other major projects.
 The day and time of these workshops will be posted online as they are announced.